Physiotherapy

 Therapeutic exercise therapy

 Finally, the rider/owner receives advice aimed at prevention and successful recovery.
-This may also include adjustments for management, training, riding techniques, harness and nutrition.

 Attention!